mmoksas68/Student-Registration-System/README.md

 The system will provide instructors with a platform for offering courses, defining requirements for courses and grading for assessments.
 TA's will grade labs, projects, and homework assignments.
-Students will be able to track the performance and attendance of their course, enroll and withdraw courses and submit their assignments.<br>
+Students will be able to track the performance and attendance of their course, enroll and withdraw courses and submit their assignments.<br><br>
 Users will initially sign up to register themselves for an account.
 The system users will have three separate accounts i.e. instructors, TAs and students.
 User-made accounts will be registered using email addresses and passwords, each giving a unique identification.